wltrimbl/2013-12-03-sesync/lessons/misc-regexp/regex.md

     print match_object.string
 ```

+`re.search(pattern, string_to_be_searched)` is the basic
+syntax for searching for a (possibly complicated) pattern.
-And the many of the regular expression methods return
+Likemany of the regular expression methods, it returns
-"Match objects" if there is a match, and "None" if there
+"match objects" if there is a match, and "None" if there
 is no match.
 It is conventional to test whether a match
 is equal to None, and if not, get the data out.
+Trying
+to get the data out of a NoneType object results in an error.

 # Grouping

-Within regular expressions, we will often desire to match more than one pattern
+Within regular expressions, we will often desire to match more
+than one pattern
 at the same time, or to extract different parts of the matched string
 as different variables.